buzduganalex1/DesignAR/README.md

 # DesignAR
-This is a video platform for viewing videos with people's designs
+This is a video platform for viewing videos with people's designs.